 Whiting Beach

-When the waves at Pippi are roaring, the sheltered cove at Whiting Beach is always calm and unruffled.
-Just a short stroll from town, Whiting Beach is an ideal beach for kids and those wanting to enjoy a mellow paddle.
+While the waves at Pippi are roaring, the sheltered cove at Whiting Beach is always calm and unruffled.
+Just a short stroll from the coastal town, Whiting Beach is an ideal beach for families with kids and those wanting to enjoy a mellow paddle.

 Convent Beach

 The shady shores at Convent Beach are peaceful and secluded despite sitting at the edge of town.
 Backed by rocky bluffs and lush vegetation, Convent Beach feels tucked away and sheltered.
-It gets its name from the former nunnery that used to overlook it, which has long since closed.
+Ideal for a quiet time by the ocean and sunbathing.
+It gets its name from the former nunnery that previously overlooked it, which has been closed for a long time.
 It’s a bit rocky as a swimming spot but makes for a nice place to relax and look for dolphins.

-If surfing is on your agenda, venture down to Angourie Point to hit one of the best right-hand point breaks in Australia.
+If surfing is on your agenda, venture down to Angourie Point and hit one of the best right-hand point breaks in Australia.
 The small seaside village is just 10 minutes south of Yamba and is well worth a visit.
-Angourie is a national surfing reserve with its own roster of incredible beaches to explore.
+The Angourie beach is a national surfing reserve with its own roster of incredible beaches to explore.

 Spend the day at Back Beach or Spooky’s before heading up to the lookout for a postcard-worthy vantage point that’s likely to feature whales and dolphins.

 Beyond surfing, Angourie’s Blue and Green Pools are a must-see for travellers visiting the Clarence Valley.
-The freshwater pools are said to be the result of an old mining quarry but now serve as a swimming hole loved by locals.
-The vibrant coloured water appears bottomless and is a haven for cliff jumping.
+The freshwater pools are said to be the result of an old mining quarry, but now, they serve as a swimming hole favoured by locals.
+The vibrant-coloured water appears bottomless and is a haven for cliff jumping.
 After a cool dip on a hot day, head over to Cafe Angourie for a coffee or yummy vegan bowl.

 Angourie Bay, Angourie, Yamba, New South Wales